TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 We mentioned aliasing [earlier](#nyquist-shannon-sampling-theorem).
 Aliasing occurs when a signal is sampled insufficiently, causing it to appear at a lower frequency.

-Generally, increasing the sample rate helps (or lowering your expectations for the maximum frequency).
+Generally, increasing the sample rate helps (or lowering the maximum frequency).
 In any case, it's wise to be vigilant with your sample rate and frequency range.

 ### Clipping ✂️